 Build a Simple and Stout Workbench

-In this article, Mason McBrien builds a workbench designed for student use at the Center for Furniture Craftsmanship, so it has to be an easy-to-build, no-nonsense affair that can stand up to lots of use and abuse.
+Designed for student use at the Center for Furniture Craftsmanship, this easy-to-build, no-nonsense workbench can stand up to lots of use and abuse.

 Synopsis: This bench design is used for the student workbenches at the Center for Furniture Craftsmanship, so it has to be an easy-to-build, no-nonsense affair that can stand up to lots of use and abuse.
 It is built from inexpensive materials and can be adjusted to fit any space, or even adapted for use as a sharpening station, finishing table, or router table.
 Simple plywood, MDF, and a few hours of work are all you need to make this bench.